 9) Nowadays it’s traditional that the maid of honour will dance with the best man, and perhaps with the other groomsmen too.

-10) Your maid of honour will help you change out of your dress, and if you’re to leave immediately for your honeymoon she’ll assist you in preparing to leave.
-Then, it might also be left up to her to arrange dress storage, as well as organise wedding gifts from throughout the day.
+10) Your maid of honour will help you change out of your dress, and if you’re to head off immediately for your honeymoon she’ll assist you in preparing to leave too.
+E.g. ensuring you have everything packed, including your all-important passport (do you know everything you need to about how to honeymoon in your married name?).
+Then, it might also be left up to her to arrange dress storage (see some of the best wedding dress storage solutions and travel cases here), as well as organise wedding gifts from throughout the day.